SpeedyTransforms

 flipsign,

-Curl of a vector u, v written into curl, curl = ∇×(u, v). u, v are expected to have a 1/coslat-scaling included, then curl is not scaled. flipsign option calculates -∇×(u, v) instead. add option calculates curl += ∇×(u, v) instead. flipsign and add can be combined.
+Curl of a vector u, v written into curl, curl = ∇×(u, v). u, v are expected to have a 1/coslat-scaling included, otherwise curl is scaled.
+Acts on the unit sphere, i.e. it omits 1/radius scaling as all gradient operators unless the radius keyword argument is provided. flipsign option calculates -∇×(u, v) instead. add option calculates curl += ∇×(u, v) instead. flipsign and add can be combined.
 This functions only creates the kernel and calls the generic divergence function _divergence! subsequently with flipped u, v -> v, u for the curl.

 source